 The subject 1.65-acre parcel does not contain and is not adjacent to any designated Prince George's County historic sites or resources.
 However, staff determined that the proposed new construction may be visible from the Edelen House Historic Site (84A-023-06).
 Therefore, staff recommended that the applicant provide a sightline study to determine whether the new construction would be visible from the Edelen House Historic Site.
 In response, the applicant provided a cross section that includes the Edelen House Historic Site and existing and proposed development.
-The applicant's exhibit demonstrates that the intervening development between the Edelen House Historic Site and the proposed new development will preclude the new development from being visible from the historic site.
+Staff finds that the applicant's exhibit demonstrates the intervening development between the Edelen House Historic Site and the proposed new development will preclude the new development from being visible from the historic site.
+Staff also finds that the proposed revisions to the plan submitted on May 25, 2022 do not affect this finding.

 The master plan includes goals, policies, and strategies related to historic preservation and archaeology (pages 155-159).
 Staff finds that, based on currently available information, the proposed development will be compatible with the surrounding historic sites and resources.
 Therefore, the PPS conforms to the policies and the relevant strategies of the master plan related to historic preservation.
-If the PPS is approved, the compatibility of the development with the surrounding historic sites and resources will be further evaluated at the time of SDP.
-The PPS conforms to the policies and the relevant strategies of the master plan related to archaeology as there are no archaeological sites on the property.
+The compatibility of the development with the surrounding historic sites and resources would be further evaluated at the time of SDP, if this PPS were recommended for approval.
+The PPS conforms to the policies and the relevant strategies of the relevant strategies of the master plan related to archaeology as there are no archaeological sites on the property.